 Superb illustration of the man. - 10/10

 Released 1990 (Polydor/Reprise)

-Hey Joe, Purple Haze, The Wind Cries Mary, Foxy Lady, Crosstown Traffic, All Along the Watchtower, Voodoo Child, Have you ever been to electric ladyland, Star Spangled Banner, Stepping Stone, Room full of mirrors, Ezy Rider, Freedom, Drifting, In from the storm, Angel, Fire (Atlanta 70) Stone Free (Atlanta 70)
+Hey Joe, Purple Haze, The Wind Cries Mary, Foxy Lady, Crosstown Traffic, All Along the Watchtower, Voodoo Child, Have you ever been to electric ladyland, Star Spangled Banner, Stepping Stone (Band Of Gypsys studio version), Room full of mirrors, Ezy Rider, Freedom, Drifting, In from the storm, Angel, Fire (Atlanta 70) Stone Free (Atlanta 70)

 A messy photo montage for a messy compilation. - 3/10

 All Along the Watchtower, Purple Haze, Hey Joe, The Wind Cries Mary, Angel, Voodoo Child (Slight Return), Foxy Lady, Burning Of The Midnight Lamp, Highway Chile, Crosstown Traffic, Castles Made Of Sand, Long Hot Summer Night, Red House (version 2), Manic Depression, Gypsy Eyes, Little Wing, Fire, Wait Until Tomorrow, Star Spangled Banner (Woodstock), Wild Thing (Monterey)

 The first remastering proper under the direction of Alan Douglas.
 Only "Angel" from the latter period.
 "Wait Until Tomorrow" was a curious inclusion.

 Following the code of the first three albums which were re-issued at the same time, this has a striking photo illustration of the Wild Man who looks ready for a fight - "You talkin' to me ?"
 (Jimi came to London and repossessed the Blues)- 10/10